PC-I Of Advanced Skills Scholarships Submitted To CDWP For Approval - UrduPoint

 PC-I Of Advanced Skills Scholarships Submitted To CDWP For Approval

-The project, costing up to Rs.
-12.46 billion, was being implemented under the Prime Minister Knowledge Economy Task Force Initiative with an objective to provide international standard education to students of various levels who could not afford to opt such opportunities.
+According to an official source, the project costing up to Rs.
+12.46 billion was being implemented under the Prime Minister Knowledge Economy Task Force Initiative with an objective to provide international standard education to the students of various levels who cannot afford to opt such opportunities.

 The Public Sector Development Programme (PSDP) allocation for the project was Rs.
 800 million during the year 2019-20.
 Around 700 students will be sent abroad for study in PhD and Masters under the scholarship programme.